 Machinery's Handbook CD-ROM

-- 34 pages of instructions on installation and use of the CD
+- Plus 34 pages of instructions on installation and use of the CD

 The CD-ROM is presented in Adobe PDF format.
 Using the tools available in the free Adobe Reader software, users may do the following:

-- ♦ Read at any magnification (Adobe Reader-compatible platforms) -- desktops, note & netbooks, tablets & e-readers
+- Read at any magnification (Adobe Reader-compatible platforms): desktops, note, and netbooks, tablets, and e-readers

-- ♦ Take a snapshot of selected text and illustrations.
-This is useful for making a paper record of magnified detail
+- Take a snapshot of selected text and illustrations.
+(Useful for making a paper record of magnified detai)

-Additionally, the 29th Edition CD-ROM enables navigation via thousands of clickable bookmarks, cross references and index entries.
+Additionally, the 30th Edition CD-ROM enables navigation via thousands of clickable bookmarks, cross references, and index entries.
 Clicking these takes you instantly to the linked page.